bryanedds/Nu/Prime/ReadMe.md

 - A metaprogramming system based on symbolic expressions with the **Symbol** and **SymbolicConverter** types.
 - A generalized serialization system based on the above and related types.
+- A powerful and reusable scripting language, AMSL, with the types in the **Scripting** module.
 - A purely functional, publisher-neutral event system with **EventSystem** and related types.
 - The functional-reactive **Stream** and **Chain** monads for said event system.
 - A purely functional dynamic property system called **Xtension**.